Methane Digesters

 There are far too many variables to provide a general economic summary.
 Electric buy-back rates in the mid-west are relatively low, and therefore other sources of income, such as tipping fees associated with co-substrates, or local use of the liquefied petroleum (LP) gas (vehicle fleets) is critical to making a methane digester feasible.
 While methane digesters are generally associated with animals, and specifically animal waste, they can also be successfully implemented in other industries where there is a large volume of waste.

-For those of you who are the do-it-yourself type, The Urban Farm Guys have an instructional video on how to make our own methane digester.
-Their digester is designed to handle manure generated by an individual and not a farm animal.
+The Urban Farm Guys have an instructional video on how to make our own methane digester.
+Their digester is designed to handle manure generated by an individual, not a farm animal.

 Measuring SuccessMeasuring Success